gregnsk/seagate-exos-x-csi-demo/cortx-k8s-aws/README.md

    - Disk for 3rd party applications required for normal CORTX installation (25GB in this procedure)
    - Disk for internal logs (currently not in use, 25GB in the example below)
    - Disks for customers' data and metadata.
 In this demo we'll provision 2 disks for metadata and 4 disks for data (25GB each)
+   - Disks layout (device names and sizes) must be identical on all nodes in the cluster

 This procedure was tested within the following limits:
 - Number of nodes in the cluster: 1 - 15